newjersey/navigator.business.nj.gov/content/src/display-content/contextual-information/socially-economically-disadvantaged.md

 header: Socially and Economically Disadvantaged Individuals
 slug: socially-economically-disadvantaged
 ---
-For certification purposes, the New Jersey Department of Transporation defines **a socially disadvantaged individual** as an indvidual who identifies as:
+For certification purposes, the New Jersey Department of Transporation defines a socially disadvantaged individual as an indvidual who self-identifies as:

-* Women
+* A women
 * Black/African American
 * Hispanic/Latino
 * Native American